Avalanche Courses

 • Boots

-• Ski Poles (also required for snowboarders)
+• Ski poles (also required for snowboarders)

-• Avalanche Shovel (no plastic shovels)
+• Avalanche shovel (no plastic shovels)

-• Avalanche probe (at least 260cm length would be good)
+• Avalanche probe (at least 260cm length)

 • Sunglasses